skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

   This feature is great for scaling out: running a single job for long durations, or running many jobs (pipelines).

-SkyPilot supports **managed jobs**, which can automatically recover from any spot preemptions or hardware failures.
+SkyPilot supports **managed jobs** (:code:`sky jobs`), which can automatically recover from any spot preemptions or hardware failures.
 It can be used in three modes:

 #. :ref:`Managed Spot Jobs <spot-jobs>`: Jobs run on auto-recovering spot instances.
 This can **save significant costs** (e.g., up to 70\% for GPU VMs) by making preemptible spot instances useful for long-running jobs.